aalap22/coupon-acceptance-analysis/README.md

 ## Files

-- `prompt.ipynb` — Complete Jupyter notebook with analysis and visualizations
+- `coupon_analysis.ipynb' - Jupyter notebook with analysis and visualizations
 - `data/coupons.csv` — Source dataset from UCI ML Repository
+- 'images' - all the charts

 ## Tools Used